Diversity in Canadian Publishing Bursary 2025

 Indexing is a specialized field, involving close reading, analysis, and organization.
 Beyond writing back-of-book indexes, indexers use their skills in areas as diverse as embedded (digital) indexing, metadata and database maintenance, cataloguing, glossary writing, thesaurus construction, and project management, to name only a few!
 Indexing provides endless opportunities for learning, professional exploration, and growth, aided by offerings of the Indexing Society of Canada and other societies worldwide, welcoming individuals from a wide range of educational and professional backgrounds.

-On September 17th at 6:30pm Eastern, we will be holding an open info session for anyone interested in applying to the bursary.
-You can ask questions about the bursary, ISC/SCI and indexing in general.
+In the third week of September we will be holding an open info session for anyone interested in applying to the bursary.
+You can ask questions about the bursary, ISC/SCI, and indexing in general.
 Please check the bursary application website for the ZOOM url closer to the date.

 The ISC/SCI and the TIDE (The Inclusion, Diversity and Equity) committee look forward to fostering connections within and outside of the publishing industry while working toward diversification, cultural education, and inclusion.
 Please share this information with your contacts and join us on this exciting and necessary path—one forged by many thoughtful and hardworking people and organizations before us—toward embracing diversity and expanding our knowledge and understanding together.